Skip to main content

 National strategy

-Media literacy is based on training in the use of digital tools and resources and raising awareness of rights and duties connected with use of the internet and social networks.
-Skills acquired in the context of such education should be assessed progressively.
+Education to media is based on training to the use of digital tools and resources, and sensitization to rights and duties linked to it.
+Skills acquired through this education have to be evaluated progressively.

 The Canopé network, an operator under the Ministry of National Education, provides teachers with a range of training courses and teaching resources in the fields of media and digital education, as well as ”cybercitizenship”.